 How to Set up Daily Rules

-For example, the employees should work for 8 hours on a regular basis (RT) per day, and if they exceed the hours, based on the policy the base pay will be increased.
+For example, the employees work up to 8 hours on a regular basis (RT) per day, and if they exceed the hours, based on the policy the base pay will be increased.

 1st Daily Threshold = 8 hrs